alantech/iasql/rfcs/004 - Continuous Two-Way Synchronization RFC.md

 1. Implement the `iasql_commit` function and port test suite to using it.
 (1 week)
 2. Implement pausable cron and transaction functionality, make `apply/sync` no-ops, and update the test suite again.
 (1 week)
+3. Implement WaitFor and add new tests for them (1-2 days)
+4. Implement Track and add new tests for them (3-4 days)
-3. Implement Enforce/Track/WaitFor and add new tests for them (3-4 days)
+5. Implement Enforce and add new tests for them (3-4 days)